 5 Realizing distributive justice in the EU

 Conclusion: Towards a just Europe

-João Labareda is an attaché at the Permanent Representation of Portugal to the European Union.
-Previously, he was a speechwriter of the European Commissioner for Research, Science and Innovation.
+João Labareda is a policy officer at the European Commission.
+Previously, he was the Chair of the Council Working Party on EFTA and a speechwriter to the European Commissioner for Research, Science and Innovation.